maek95/react-native-memory-game-Java-SpringBoot-animated-character/README.md

 ## Gameplay

 - **Objective**: Remember the sequence in which the circle's slices flash purple.
-- **Time Limit**: You have five seconds to complete the sequence.
+- **Time Limit**: You have five seconds to complete the sequence, click to move the character to the respsective slices.
-- **Penalty**: Pressing a wrong slice results in a 1-second penalty.
+- **Penalty**: Pressing a wrong slice results in a 1-second penalty when the character arrives there.
 - **Game Over**: If the timer reaches zero, the player loses.
 - **Restart**: Players can quickly start over or select a new difficulty level after losing.